postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 ### About Socket.IO

-Socket.IO is one of the most popular libraries that enables real-time, bidirectional, and event-based communication between web clients and servers, using WebSockets under the hood.
+In addition to raw WebSocket connections, Postman also supports Socket.IO connections.
+Socket.IO is one of the most popular libraries to enable event-drive, bidirectional, real-time  communication between clients and servers.
+It uses WebSockets as an underlying library.
 Many developers use Socket.IO in combination with HTTP APIs; now you can enjoy the benefits of Postman while switching between these two paradigms at will.

 ## Creating WebSocket requests